 Red Oak Flooring Vs White Oak

-White oak flooring is similar in many ways to red oak floors, as both are similarly priced, durable and have similar graining.
-To the untrained eye, it could be hard to tell the difference from just looking at flooring.
+White oak flooring is similar in many ways to red oak floors; both are similarly priced, durable and have similar graining.
+To the untrained eye, you can’t usually tell the difference depending on the stains used.

 Related: Read about our white oak flooring and our experience finishing it and buying new here.